cryptpad/blog/source/_posts/status-may-2021.md

 Finally, the team took part in a couple of events this month.
 Ludovic Dubost was [interviewed about INTEROFFICE](https://www.capdigital.com/en/dapsi-2nd-open-call-results-are-out-discover-one-of-the-winners-xwiki/), our upcoming project as part of the DAPSI grant.

 CryptPad was featured as part the of the [3rd Workshop on Obfuscation](https://3rd.obfuscationworkshop.org/), a fascinating online event running on open-source software.
 We presented the poster below in the exhibition space.
+Click for [the PDF version](https://cryptpad.fr/file/#/2/file/LSBSej8liq5+v+igXgS6vDXA/).

 ![The CryptPad poster presented at the workshop](/images/cryptpad-poster.png)

-CryptPad poster at the 3rd Workshop on Obfuscation, click for [the PDF version](https://cryptpad.fr/file/#/2/file/LSBSej8liq5+v+igXgS6vDXA/).